Life Insurance Basics 101, Insider Secrets That Save Lots of Cash & Hassle

 Now get ready because I’m gonna give you the chance to give me the first degree and we’re going to leave no stone unturned.

 Life Insurance Basics 101: The Jargon

 I think this is one of the areas where life insurance agents get a bad rap.

-We throw around terminology and sadly a lot of advisors don’t feel compelled to explain to their clients in plain English what the heck we’re talking about!
+We throw around terminology and sadly a lot of advisors don’t feel compelled to explain to their clients in plain English what the heck they’re talking about!

 My guess is, we all get used to certain buzzwords and sometimes we forget that not everyone is immersed in the world of life insurance.

-So, in my humble opinion, no self-respecting life insurance basics 101 post is complete without defining some of the standard lingo you encounter when applying for your policy!
+So, in my humble opinion, no self-respecting life insurance basics 101 post is complete without defining some of the standard lingo you encounter when applying for a life insurance policy!

 Let’s check it out:

 The owner of a life insurance policy.
 The majority of the time the owner and the insured are the same person, although, sometimes an individual will take a policy out on another person’s life.